Before one can characterize

 with adequately predicting the effects of O3 on vegetation is

-The daily and seasonal temporal variability associated with detoxification
+processes.
+The daily and seasonal temporal variability associated

-processes are important and cannot be ignored wne using flux-based
+with detoxification processes are important and cannot be ignored

-models to predict vegetation effects (Musselman et al., 2006;
+when using flux-based models to predict vegetation effects (Musselman

-cannot adequately serve as a methematical surrogate for detoxification
+models cannot adequately serve as a methematical surrogate for

-appears to substantiate the observations described in Heath et
+et al. (2021) appeared to substantiate the observations described

 While future research